Amarna Period

 The Amarna Period was an era of Egyptian history during the later half of the Eighteenth Dynasty when the royal residence of the pharaoh and his queen shifted from the old capital of Thebes (Waset) to Akhetaten (literally "Horizon of the Aten") in what is now modern Amarna.
 This move occurred during the reign of Amenhotep IV, who changed his name to Akhenaten (1353–1336 BC) in order to reflect the dramatic change of Egypt's polytheistic religion into one where the sun disc Aten was worshipped over all other gods.
 Toward the end of Akhenaten's reign, he had a mysterious co-regent, Smenkhkare, about which very little is known; similarly, Neferneferuaten, a female ruler (perhaps the wife of Smenkhkare, or even Nefertiti herself?) also exercised influence.

 Akhenaten, Smenkhkare, and Neferneferuaten were succeeded by Akhenaten's son Tutankhamun, only around nine years old.
 The Egyptian pantheon was swiftly restored under his reign.
 Due to his youth, his viziers and advisors appear to have done most of the job of governance.
 Much of the government moved to Memphis, Egypt during Tutankhamun's reign, reducing Akhetaten's importance.
-Both of Tutankhamun's daughters predeceased him, and he died without an heir; he was succeeded as Pharoh by Ay.
+Both of Tutankhamun's daughters predeceased him, and he died without an heir; he was succeeded as Pharaoh by Ay.
 Ay's short reign of three years was followed by Horemheb, who ordered the city of Akhetaten torn down.
 Horemheb excised as much of the Amarna Period as he could from official histories and monuments, considering it an aberration.
 According to Horemheb's revised monuments, he directly succeeded Amenhotep III, essentially erasing 30 years of history.